 The purpose of screening is early diagnosis and treatment.
 Screening tests are administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.

-If you meet these criteria, a low-dose CT scan should be used for screening.
+Screening is done with a low-dose CT scan.
 A CT scan is a series of x-rays put together by a computer to create images of the lung.
-This test may be able to identify smaller tumors better than a chest x-ray can.